Monday

 The Wrong Train

-Three passengers on a Uganda Railways train trip miraculously escape from a merciless soulsucking monster named Onzi [Lugbara Translate: Bad]...
+Three passengers on a Uganda Railways train trip to Mombasa miraculously escape from a merciless soulsucking monster named Onzi [Lugbara Translate: Bad]...

 She Wore A Green Attire

-Also entitled SWAGA, this is the electric story of Asindriza and Mawa plus the elusive Wolf who steals, kills and destroys; it's a modern Ugandan rendition of the European "Little Red Riding Hood" fable.
+Also entitled SWAGA, this is the electric story of Peace Asindriza (aka Pisi) and Samuel Andrew Mawa (SAM) plus the elusive Wolf who steals, kills and destroys; it's a modern Ugandan rendition of the European "Little Red Riding Hood" fable.
 Set in Arua (West Nile) during Twenty19, the wolfhunter falls in love with Green Hood...

 Arua Boys